- Home

 Before you begin

 Before creating an intent, ensure you create entities to link to the intent.
-For more information, see Create Entity with Entity roles.
+For more information, see Create an entity.

 1 |